"I have no technical ability. And I know nothing about music."

 The art of subtracting: Cash, Petty, Kanye

-In 1993, Johnny Cash was 61 and unwanted.
+In October 1992, Johnny Cash was 60 and unwanted.
 No Nashville label would sign him.
 He was playing half-empty rooms in Branson, Missouri.
-Rubin saw him perform at Bob Dylan's 30th-anniversary concert, decided he was still vital, and invited him to meet.
-When they sat down, they looked at each other across the table for two minutes without speaking.
+Rubin saw him perform at Bob Dylan's 30th-anniversary concert at Madison Square Garden, decided he was still vital, and asked to meet.
+They sat down a few months later.
+They looked at each other across the table for two minutes without speaking.

 That silence is the thing.